 Unfortunately, due to recess, no further action on this measure is likely until at least 2022.
 If you’re a Kansas resident and recognize the predatory nature of these loans, consider showing your support for these bills.
 Reach out to legislators and voice your opinion — it makes a difference.
 You can even email Mr. Kelly directly at [email protected].

-Final Verdict: Should I take out a payday loan in Kansas?
+The bottom line: Should you take out a payday loan in Kansas?

 Payday lending is a predatory form of financing that consistently traps borrowers in a vicious cycle of debt.
 The Kansas payday loan laws do little to protect consumers against them, so it’s best not to take out a payday loan in the state.